 Karmic relationships mean that you’ve had prior lifetimes with this person, and you both were sent back to be together to work things out peacefully.
 This was your soul’s choice, although it was probably highly pushed upon you by your guides and angels who helped you script out much of your life.
-Usually a karmic relationship is someone with whom you had a battle or other harsh circumstances.
+Usually, a karmic relationship is with someone with whom you had a battle or other harsh circumstances.
 You returned together in this lifetime to ensure that you’d work things out, and clear both of your energies.

 If you don’t clear the energies in this lifetime, you’ll be pressured to continue to incarnate with this soul again and again and again.